 Glutenous grains, such as whole wheat, oats and spelt, are one of the main components of a low-fat diet, as are beans and legumes.
 The only problem is that these foods are common food sensitivities (which is why they’re not part of a Paleo diet).
 Now, not everyone is sensitive to these foods, but the vast majority of people report significant relief from digestive symptoms once they remove gluten-containing grains, beans, and legumes from their diet.

 Gluten is a protein that’s difficult for some people to break down.
 And when consumed for prolonged periods of time, it can promote inflammation in the GI tract, which causes digestive symptoms and nutrient malabsorption.
 (11)

 As for gluten-free granola, waffles, cereal, or granola bars, many of these products are heavily processed and contain high amounts of refined sugar – which, as you now know, is more damaging to health than saturated fat.

 All grains, beans, and legumes also contain a protein called lectins.
 Lectins have been linked to intestinal damage because they can be difficult for the body to break down and digest, especially if an enzyme deficiency is present or the digestive function is already weakened.
 (12)

 Because it’s slow to digest, fat is a nutrient that keeps your appetite full and satisfied for longer periods of time.
 Carbs, on the other hand, are the quickest nutrient to digest.
 Since low-fat diets are high in carbs, you’re more likely to reach for a chocolate bar, cookie, or even another meal only a few hours after you’ve eaten.
 This promotes you to consume excess calories throughout the day.

-7. A Low-Fat Diet Prevents You from Absorbing Vitamins A, D, E and K
+7. Prevents You from Absorbing Vitamins A, D, E and K

 (Read This Next: The 10 Best Anti-Inflammatory Foods)